top of page

 Our Director (not a Health Care Professional) was training for a Jungle expedition in 2002/2003 and after the medical training element, delivered by another organisation, he had strong views that there was a significant element missing from both this and other similar training.
 Most courses end an exercise with a shiny helicopter arriving promptly and an ATMIST handover to a medic.
 That was not the reality of our Director's experience or what he was training for.
 Seeking to mitigate the risks of having to look after a casualty for a long time before rescue arrived, seemed a very obvious gap in training for the real world.
 It also seemed obvious that a test run in a supportive environment would improve performance outcomes.

 Planning for subsequent desert and arctic environment expeditions developed this idea/need for a civilian training package.
 Further discussions with civilian medics deployed to very remote areas, who had not received specialist training in this space, cemented the need.
 Subsequent discussions with colleagues from specialists military medical backgrounds confirmed the need for more detailed training and the likely benefits of a pre departure exercise.
+Whilst Prolonged Field Care already existed for many years, within the UK military as a term (Special Forces), mnemonics utilised by the military were not appropriate for a civilian audience.

 Years passed.
-A subsequent chance meeting and discussion with a military medic researching the field, crystallised the idea and a multi disciplinary team of military medics (including SF medics), civilian medics, doctors, nurses, paramedics and risk managers worked the idea to develop a programme that was fit for purpose, for our civilian sectors, without huge amounts of very specialist heavy kit - our clients generally operate out of a back pack with minimal kit.
+A subsequent chance meeting and discussion with a military medic researching the field, crystallised the idea and a multi disciplinary team of military medics (including SF medics), civilian medics, doctors, nurses, paramedics, academics and risk managers worked the idea to develop a programme that was fit for purpose, for our civilian sectors, without huge amounts of very specialist heavy kit - our clients generally operate out of a back pack with minimal kit.

 The programme has been tried, tested and shown to make a difference in extremis.
 We have had delegates from all areas, including military (including doctors from very specialist elite units) who have confirmed the value of the training and prolonged pre deployment exercise.